SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 ### Minutes

-* Upadates on GSoC projects:
+* Updates on GSoC projects:
   * Fido
   * Sunspotter (Rahuul is unwell, so he gave an update on the channel)
         1. Further progress on the Search Events Object.
 We figured out where to get the NOAA number matched with SunSpotter data.
 There was a problem with the units that was mostly resolved.
 The SEO as was discussed should be done mostly by the end of the week.